gbonk/s3wipe/README.md

   --path PATH            S3 path to delete (e.g. bucket/path)
-  --id ID                Your AWS access key ID (Optional) --key KEY              Your AWS secret access key (Optional) --token                Your token.
-Typical in MFA (Optional) --dryrun               Don't delete.
+  --id ID                Your AWS access key ID (Optional) --key KEY              Your AWS secret access key (Optional) --token TOKEN          Your token.
+Typical in MFA (Optional) --profile PROFILE      The AWS Profile to use (Optional) --dryrun               Don't delete.
 Print what we would have deleted --quiet                Suprress all non-error output --batchsize BATCHSIZE  # of keys to batch delete (default 100)